Adi5423/UI_Engine/docs/SCENE_SYSTEM.md

 **Location:** `Engine/Scene/SceneAPI.hpp`

-Helper functions for common scene operations.
+Convenience API for common scene operations.
+All functions are inline and header-only.

+---

 ### Create Camera Entity